Thilak45/places-around-me/README.md

 ## Design Steps:

 ### Step 1:
-create yout area location map.
+create your area location map.
 ### Step 2:
 add content to any 5 places around your area.
 ### step3: